Soledad shows what life is like for those imprisoned in immigration detention centers while they await their day in court.

 Soledad is a step towards the positive change we need to see in the world.

-Soledad is a perfect reflection of what Asylum has been in the US for Central American women and girls.
+Soledad is a perfect reflection of what Asylum has been in the U.S. for Central American women and girls.
 It captures the brutality that forces girls to leave their home country.
-It illustrates the trauma they have escaped, as well as the re-traumatization of detention here in the U.S Most impressive to me is the depiction of the pro bono lawyer, forensic psychologist, translator and M.D.
-I have never seen anything that depicts the stories I’ve had the privilege of hearing from intrepid asylum seeker like this short film.
+It illustrates the trauma they have escaped, as well as the re-traumatization of detention here in the U.S. Most impressive to me is the depiction of the pro bono lawyer, forensic psychologist, translator and M.D.
+I have never seen anything that depicts the stories of intrepid asylum seekers as vividly as in this short film.
 You will fall in love with Soledad as you witness her resilience.